rjsalvadorr/portfolio-v6/content/blog/asc-logos/index.md

 ## Process

 I had been doing a lot of CAD homework and reading blueprints, so architectural graphics were fresh in my head.
-The club acronym "ASC" The first round of sketches produced these three candidates:
+The first round of sketches produced these three candidates:

 ![Initial sketches](./initial-sketches.jpg)

-The basic ideas for each sketch:

 1. The triangle + dimensions imply a ramp or roof.
-I felt that tilting the logo provides an "upwards" motion to the dimension arrows.
+I felt that tilting the logo provides an "upwards" motion to the dimension arrows. (the club acronym "ASC" could also imply "ascent")
 1. The stylized "C" is decorated with centre lines, another common feature of architectural/engineering graphics
 1. The third logo incorporates a scale and dimension lines, plus a square.
 The design is meant to evoke the view of a draftsperson measuring something on a sheet.